bamos/cv/README.md

    normal LaTeX.
 See `generate.py` for details.

 ## Publications
-All publications are stored as BibTeX in `publications.bib`.
+All publications are stored as BibTeX in [publications](publications).
 The entries can be obtained from Google Scholar.
 The order in the BibTeX file will be the order in the output files.